 Zachary Huang is an associate professor in entomology at the Michigan State University.
 Zachary grew up in a small village in Hunan and attended an agricultural college in China (first batch of college students after the cultural revolution).
 During the early 80s, he obtained a national scholarship to study honey bees in Canada.
-After obtaining his Ph.D. he moved with his family to University of Missouri at Columbia to work with plant mites.
-One and half year later they moved to University of Illinois at Urbana-Champaign and returned to honey bees again.
-November 1st, 1998, he came to the Michigan State University as an assistant professor.
-He became tenured and was promoted to be an associate professor Oct of 2004.
+After obtaining his Ph.D. with Prof. Gard Otis at University of Guelph, he moved with his family to University of Missouri at Columbia to work with plant mites, as a postdoc with Prof. Charles Knowles.
+One and half year later he moved to University of Illinois at Urbana-Champaign and returned to honey bee research with Prof. Gene Robinson.
+On November 1st, 1998, he came to the Michigan State University as an assistant professor.
+He became tenured and was promoted to associate professor Oct of 2004.

 At MSU, his main responsibilities include research, extension, and teaching.
 He is known for developing the social inhibition model (at UIUC) which explains how nurse to forager transition is regulated, the mitezapper (MSU) which is a non-chemical control for the infamous Varroa destructor, his cyberbee.net (started in 1997 but developed mainly at MSU) for extension, and award winning photographs.
 He was awarded the J.I.
 Hambleton Award for Outstanding Research by the Eastern Apicultural Society of North American Inc. August 2008 (one honey bee scientist per year is awarded).

 His current research includes how stresses affect honey bee behavior, physiology and colony performance.
 Stresses studied include Nosema apis, Nosema ceranae, Varroa destructor, extreme temperatures, transportation and/or pollination, and pesticides.
 He writes regularly about honey bee flowers on his blog bees.msu.edu.